Dress Code

 • Boys: Suit: Formal trouser suit, navy blue, charcoal/dark grey or black.

 • Formal collared shirt in a light colour.
-Boys must wear a Sixth Form Tie which are available for purchase on Induction Day. £5 for one, £12 for three, in a choice of colours.
+Boys must wear a Sixth Form Tie which are available for purchase on Enrolment Day. £5 for one, £12 for three, in a choice of colours.
 Formal shoes dark shoes and socks should be worn.

 • Girls: Suit: Formal trousers, skirt, or shift dress with matching blazer in navy blue, charcoal/ dark grey or black.